UrosTim/sudoku/README.md

 # Sudoku
 Sudoku solver.
-Using Backtracking.
+Using backtracking algorithm.
 Print in terminal.